dotnet/docs/docs/core/tools/dotnet-test.md

   - 5400s, 5400sec, 5400second, 5400seconds
   - 5400000ms, 5400000mil, 5400000millisecond, 5400000milliseconds

   When no unit is used (for example, 5400000), the value is assumed to be in milliseconds.
 When used together with data driven tests, the timeout behavior depends on the test adapter used.
-For xUnit NUnit and MSTest 2.2.4+ the timeout is renewed after every test case.
+For xUnit, NUnit. and MSTest 2.2.4+, the timeout is renewed after every test case.
 For MSTest before version 2.2.4, the timeout is used for all test cases.
 This option is supported on Windows with `netcoreapp2.1` and later, on Linux with `netcoreapp3.1` and later, and on macOS with `net5.0` or later.
 Implies `--blame` and `--blame-hang`.

 [!INCLUDE [configuration](../../../includes/cli-configuration.md)]